Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

 - Validation according to section 5.3.2 of the Marxan Manual.

-- Only `prop` is supported: if `target` is set for any of the rows, an error should be reported to API consumers, advising to repeat the upload after translating `target` to `prop`.
+- Either `prop` or `target` are supported, in line with the Marxan Manual.
+If both are set for any of the rows, an error should be reported to API consumers.

+- If `target` is supplied, it is then internally translated to `prop` as `prop(feature) = target / sum(puvspr amount for the feature across all planning units))`.

 - The `name` property should be enforced as compulsory (it is not compulsory per se according to the Marxan manual, but it will be needed in order to set